Did installing covert CCTV to monitor workplace theft violate an employee’s Article 8 privacy rights?

 Spain applied for the case to be referred to the Grand Chamber of the ECtHR for a re-hearing.

 The ECtHR, sitting as a Grand Chamber, held that there had been no infringement of the Article 8 right to privacy (overturning the chamber decision).
-In reaching its decision that the CCTV monitoring in this case was necessary and proportionate, the court took into account the following factors:
+In reaching its decision that the CCTV monitoring, in this case, was necessary and proportionate, the court took into account the following factors:

-- The monitoring took place in an open and public area where an employee would have a low expectation than they would in places such as a toilet or cloakroom where a total ban on CCTV may be justified.
+- The monitoring took place in an open and public area where an employee would have a low expectations than they would in places such as a toilet or cloakroom where a total ban on CCTV may be justified.

 - The employers stopped the recording once the culprits had been identified, the recording only lasted for 10 days and was not considered excessive.

-- Only the manager of the supermarkets, its lawyer and a union representative saw the CCTV recordings before action was taken, it was not used by the employer for any purpose other than to investigate the thefts.
+- Only the manager of the supermarket, its lawyer and a union representative saw the CCTV recordings before action was taken, it was not used by the employer for any purpose other than to investigate the thefts.

 - The domestic court also found there were no other means to fulfil the aims pursued and so this measure should be regarded as necessary.

 It agreed with the chamber decision that there had been no infringement of the Article 6 right to a fair hearing.